The Hire: "The Subplot Films"

 Four smaller movies, dubbed "The Subplot Movies" were shot and directed by Ben Younger.
 Lacking any real style (and appearing to be shot with a standard consumer-level DV-cam), they were designed to "fill in the gaps" between the five films and featured a man who appeared to be tracking the Driver, finding "clues" usually scribbled, in pen, on small pieces of paper.
-The films, at first glance, have no real connection to the Driver movies at all and made no real sense – they contained "clues" that were part of an alternate reality game that would lead intuitive fans to a party in Las Vegas, Nevada.
+The films, at first glance, have no real connection to the Driver movies at all and made no real sense – they contained "clues" that were part of an alternate reality game that would lead inquisitive fans to a party in Las Vegas, Nevada.

 Season 3

 The Escape

 After the disappearance of geneticist Dr. Nora Phillips, the Molecular Genetics company's illegal activities in human cloning become exposed and the FBI raids the facility.
 One surviving specimen, Lily, is escorted by a ruthless mercenary named Holt to be delivered to an unknown client.
 The Driver is hired to transport the package with Holt accompanying him, along with an armed convoy of other mercenaries.
 When the Driver realizes that Lily possesses humanity, he forces Holt to get out of the car.
 The Driver thwarts Holt and his mercenaries in a pursuit and then drives the girl to a harbor, where she is happily reunited with Dr. Phillips, the unknown client who hired the Driver.